LeastSquaresOptim.jl

 Motivation

 This package solves non linear least squares optimization problems.
-This package is written with large scale problems in mind (in particular for sparse Jacobians).
+This package is written with large scale problems in mind and minimal allocation (in particular for sparse Jacobians).

 Simple Syntax